cncf/tag-security/assessments/projects/keycloak/self-assessment.md

 #### Delegated Administration

-Keycloak allows defining administrative users with a subset of management permissions.
+Administrative users of Keycloak can be defined with a subset of management permissions.
 For example, allowing users to only manage application clients.
-A comprehensive overview is provided in [here](https://www.keycloak.org/docs/latest/server_admin/index.html#_admin_permissions).
+A comprehensive overview is provided in in the [server admin docs permission section](https://www.keycloak.org/docs/latest/server_admin/index.html#_admin_permissions).
 This capability is also provided based on the [Authorization Services](https://www.keycloak.org/docs/latest/authorization_services/) part of Keycloak implemented with UMA (User Managed Access).

 Available global roles:
 *   admin - top level realm role
 *   create-realm - allowing realm which serves as namespace for server instance

 Realm specific roles:
 *   view-realm
 *   view-users
 *   view-clients